liuffy/Gamedar/docs/dev-README.md

 - [ ] Check for release dates and news about video games, either in aggregated form or by genre or platform.
 - [ ] Search for release dates or news articles for a *specific game* in the search bar.
-- [ ] Add comments on newsArticle objects, which will be immediately displayed at the bottom of the article.
-  - [ ] This will require the user to create an account (however, all content is viewable without authentification of any sort)

 ### Wireframes
 ![Wireframe1](http://res.cloudinary.com/liuffy/image/upload/v1491088803/gamedar-wireframe-1_jmfsnw.png)